-- In the last twelve months of their educational program (clinical internships 4, 5, and 6), senior RNAS may be supervised 1:1 or 1:2 by a CRNA or physician anesthesiologist. - The instructor may leave the room for periods dependent on the patient's medical condition, the operative course, and their assessment of the senior's demonstrated knowledge and ability. - 8.
-Supervision outside anesthetizing areas - Students may participate in educational activities involving non-anesthetizing duties of a Nurse Anesthetist.
+- The instructor may leave the room for periods dependent on the patient's medical condition, the operative course, and their assessment of the senior's demonstrated knowledge and ability. - 8.
+Supervision outside anesthetizing areas: - Students may participate in educational activities involving non-anesthetizing duties of a Nurse Anesthetist.
 These activities may include, but are not limited to, resuscitative services, postoperative rounds, assisting in obtaining intravenous access and respiratory or pain service rotations.
 During the other activities listed, students may be supervised by qualified nurse anesthetists, physician anesthesiologists, other physicians, respiratory therapists, or registered nurses, provided that those accepting responsibility for supervision of nurse anesthesia students are entitled by license, hospital credentialing, or job description to perform these duties. - Students responding to code, rapid response, or respiratory distress calls are required to do so only under the direct supervision of a licensed anesthesia provider who is physically present.

-Procedure
+Procedure The decision as to when students are experienced enough to be left alone during an anesthetic will be made based on the following:

-The decision as to when students are experienced enough to be left alone during an anesthetic will be made based on the following:
+- Institutional policy - Complexity of the surgical procedure. - Medical stability of the individual patient. - Level of experience (number and types of cases completed). - Individual clinical skills, in a student who is in good academic standing. - Completion of didactic courses appropriate to the surgical case.

-- 1. Institutional policy - 2.
-Complexity of the surgical procedure. - 3.
-Medical stability of the individual patient. - 4.
-Level of experience (number and types of cases completed). - 5.
-Individual clinical skills, in a student who is in good academic standing. - 6.
-Completion of didactic courses appropriate to the surgical case. - This information is available through the student's case records on Typhon, through the clinical coordinator at each site, or by calling the program administrative faculty directly.
+This information is available through the student's case records on Typhon, through the clinical coordinator at each site, or by calling the program administrative faculty directly.